rchillyard/Number/README.md

 Versions
 ========
 * Version 1.2.0: Another massive refactoring.
+    - In particular:
+    - ExpressionMatchers has undergone a complete re-write.
+    - Solution has been added as a Field type (with RQR as a subtype of Solution).
+    - Root classes have been refactored (now based on InversePower).
+    -
 * Version 1.1.1: Massive refactoring: fixed many issues.
 Most significantly, expressions are evaluated in the context of a Factor.
 * Version 1.1.0: Significant refactoring:
     - Number is no longer a subtype of Field.
 Code should use the wrapper Real(number) to form a Field.